Yungas: Human use

 In the early 20th century, the region was a major source for rubber and quinine.
 Now, coffee, citrus, and coca are important crops.
 People cultivate native plants like the canistel or eggfruit tree the lúcuma tree, the cherimoya or chirimoya, the guava or guayabo and the avocado or palta.

 The Afro Bolivian community is concentrated here.

-The Yungas Cocalera Revolution is based in the region.
 Its name derives from the one applied for the same mountain level by those who study the economic system of the prehispanic Andes.

 The Yungas also contains one of the most deadly roads in the world, called the "camino de la muerte," or Highway of Death.

-Due to the mountainous terrain an entrepreneurial coca harvester created a network of zip lines that permit rapid travel from peak to peak by farmers, referred to locally as flying men or bird men, along with their harvests using zip line trollies.
+Due to the mountainous terrain an entrepreneurial coca harvester created a network of zip lines that permit rapid travel from peak to peak by farmers, referred to locally as flying men or bird men, along with their harvests using "zip line trollies."